Carer Handbook

 Key Sections for Foster and Kinship Carers include:

-• Essential documents Territory Families, Housing and Communities must provide when a child enters your care (Pages 14-16)
+- Essential documents Department of Children and Families must provide when a child enters your care (Pages 14-16)

 Charter of Rights